yannbolliger/rust-stainless-thesis-report/rust_type_classes_report.md

 # Introduction \label{intro}

-The purpose of project is to extend the Rust-frontend to Stainless, `rust-stainless`[^repo] by Georg Schmid, written in Rust.
+The goal of this project is to extend the Rust-frontend to Stainless, `rust-stainless`[^repo] by Georg Schmid, written in Rust.
 Stainless[^stainless] is a formal verification tool for Scala, written in Scala.
-The goal of the frontend is to extract a subset of the Rust language, translate it to Stainless's intermediate representation and reuse its verification pipeline.
+The Rust-frontend is capable of extracting a subset of the Rust language, translating it to Stainless's intermediate representation and submitting it to Stainless's verification pipeline.

 [^stainless]: [stainless.epfl.ch](https://stainless.epfl.ch/)
 [^repo]:
     [epfl-lara/rust-stainless on Github](https://github.com/epfl-lara/rust-stainless)

 While the main architecture and infrastructure of the frontend already existed, this project adds numerous features.
-In particular, the primary goal of the project was to add the capability to extract type classes in the Scala-Stainless sense from Rust's traits and their implementations.
-To illustrate that, consider Listing \ref{code1} that describes equality as an abstract class.
+In particular, the primary goal was to add enable extraction of type classes in the Scala-Stainless sense from Rust's traits and their implementations.
+To illustrate that, consider Listing
+\ref{code1} that describes equality as an abstract class in Scala.

 ```{.scala label="code1" caption="Type class with attached laws in Scala."}
 abstract class Equals[T] {